 If you want your wife to win custody of your children you should immediately go on a huge dating spree before you begin to heal emotionally, completely disregard the important matters going on in your children’s lives, and blow off any mandatory seminars or meetings you don’t feel like going to.

 To win custody of your kids you must consistently act with good judgment and self-control.
 You will need to educate yourself and act professionally.
 Understand your parenting plan before making vacation plans, pre-plan out fun activates to do with your kids, and look into the specific issues that are going to impact your case (such as, when your children live in another state, or, how your child support will be calculated, for example).

-If you are a person who regularly loses control and cannot control themselves, you will automatically be at a disadvantage.
+If you are a person who regularly loses control and cannot control yourself, you will automatically be at a disadvantage.

-Do not act inappropriately in-front of your kids, your ex, or the Judge.
-A parent who acts foolish in front of attorneys, social workers, teachers, neighbors, etc. will be confronted with a lot of negative testimony and evidence at trial.
+Do not act inappropriately in front of your kids, your ex, or the Judge.
+A parent who acts foolishly in front of attorneys, social workers, teachers, neighbors, etc. will be confronted with a lot of negative testimony and evidence at trial.